Posted in:

 Schloss Belvedere

-The summer residence of the Prinz Eugen, one of the Habsburg’s most important heroes, consists of a magnificent palace and extensive gardens.
+The summer residence of Prinz Eugen, one of Habsburg’s most important heroes, consists of a magnificent palace and extensive gardens.
 Today the palace functions as an art museum, while the garden is a public park with free access.
 Although you will find various exhibitions at Schloss Belvedere, it is primarily known for its Gustav Klimt collection.
 Moreover, it’s said that you should not leave Vienna without having seen the painting Der Kuss (The Kiss).
 I board the streetcar again and continue my sightseeing in Vienna.
-Four stops further along the line and I arrive at the Ringstrasse, which encircles Vienna’s historic city center.
-Here, I find important Vienna landmarks, left and right for the next five stops.
+Four stops further along the line, I arrive at the Ringstrasse, which encircles Vienna’s historic city centre.
+I find important Vienna landmarks left and right for the next five stops here.

 Schloss Belvedere, Vienna, Austria